 In this situation, it is determined that someone is out to do you harm, or it is known that some people are out doing harm in general and you want to protect you and yours.
 In these cases, the assumption is that they will break in, they will override low- and medium-threat perimeter defenses and as such, your perimeter protection now becomes a first line of defense from an attack, and the old adage, the best defense is a good offense comes into merit.

-Your perimeter must be menacing and clearly conveying demonstrable danger potential damage to anyone attempting to penetrate it.
-The down side of this is that it may invite the more aggressive wrongdoers.
+Your perimeter must be menacing and clearly conveying potential damage to anyone attempting to penetrate it.
+The downside of this is that it may invite the more aggressive wrongdoers.
 The upside is, most folks would steer clear and if someone attempts despite the obvious danger, it is a clear indicator they are either unstable or earnest in their intent to do harm.
 In this, they then give a full green light for the defender to initiate extreme response to deter and prevent attack.

-There are no real passive measures in a high-threat situation, only active measures will protect a perimeter for an active aggressor.
+There are no real passive measures in a high-threat situation, only active measures will protect a perimeter from an active aggressor.
 Some measures that can be used but are not espoused here, may include booby trapping, making physical obstructions that can either not be overcome or not done so without extreme difficulty.
 But remember, these work both ways and can be a danger to an emergency egress as well.

 In all cases, authorities should be notified immediately and whenever things are in a state of deterioration, one of the first courses of action should always be to attempt to contact authorities.
 If communications are down or sporadic, this task can be assigned to one of the junior members of the family.
 Rehearsal is key.